 The first classes began for 260 freshmen on Sept.
 7, 1965 in the old Maritime Service barracks.
 They also took classes in Tampa, and shuttles took students to and from the campuses.

 In the late 1960s, then-USF President John Allen devised a plan to offer commuter students access to upper-level undergraudate and limited graduate programs, under the name Bayboro Campus.
 He put Lester Tuttle, a College of Education faculty member, in charge of the plan.
 Florida lawmakers made it an official branch campus in 1969.
+By the mid-1970s, the campus was offering a variety of upper-level undergraduate and some graduate courses.

 Nelson Poynter participated in a groundbreaking for a much-expanded campus on June 15, 1978.
 He died hours later.
 The USF St. Petersburg library is named in his honor.
 The campus continued to grow through the 1980s, with new buildings and expanded course offerings.